 Formats and Variations of Cricket

 Cricket is played in a variety of forms, both internationally and domestically.
-International test cricket is a traditional form of the game and remains very popular.
-It is largely considered the most challenging form of the sport.
+International test cricket is a traditional form of the game and remains very popular, largely considered the most challenging form of the sport.
 A test match is played over five days, with each of the two competing teams getting two innings.
-Most test matches are played as part of a series of four of five matches, usually spread over a couple of months.
+Most cricket test matches are played as part of a series of four of five matches, usually spread over a couple of months.
 Test match cricket provides plenty of betting opportunities throughout a series.

 Domestically, most cricket-playing nations have leagues where club teams compete in a season of one day games.
 These games usually see the teams have one limited overs innings each.
 Betting on domestic matches is particularly common in nations such as England where there is a rich history of the game.